 Crouzon syndrome is a genetic condition, caused by a mutation (change) on a specific gene.
 Research has identified the affected genes as the Fibroblast Growth Factor Receptor 2 (FGFR2) gene and FRGR3.
 Some of these genes may also be involved in Pfeiffer syndrome.
 They affect how certain cells in the body – including bone cells – grow, divide and die.

 The gene mutation can be passed on from parent to child but in many cases develops sporadically (out of the blue).
-If it is inherited, it is passed on in an autosomal dominant manner – this means that if one parent is affected, half of his or her children will inherit the condition.
+If it is inherited, it is passed on in an autosomal dominant manner – this means that if one parent is affected, half their children will inherit the condition.

 How is Crouzon syndrome diagnosed?